2016 Alabama elections

 A general election was held in the U.S. state of Alabama on November 8, 2016.
 Along with the presidential election, all of Alabama's seven seats in the United States House of Representatives, a United States Senate seat and several state-level and local offices were up for election.
 Primary elections took place on March 1, 2016.

 Federal offices

 President of the United States

 Republican candidate Donald Trump won Alabama with 62% of the vote and gained nine electoral votes.

 United States Senate

 Incumbent Republican Senator Richard Shelby won re-election to a sixth term in office with 63% of the vote.

 United States House of Representatives

 All of Alabama's seven seats in the United States House of Representatives were up for election in 2016.
 Six Republicans and one Democrat were re-elected.
 No districts changed partisan control.

 Public Service Commission

-Incumbent Alabama Public Service Commission president Twinkle Andress Cavanaugh ran for re-election.
+Incumbent Alabama Public Service Commission president Twinkle Andress Cavanaugh won re-election to a second term.

 No Democrats filed to run for this race.